 Cannabis oil popularity is taking the health industry by storm alongside the controversial decriminalization of marijuana.
 Cannabis oil is the name that refers to any oil concentrates obtained from the cannabis plant.
 Marijuana oil, also called THC oil, is not to be confused with hemp oil, most often called CBD oil.
-Although both of these oils are extracted from the same plant species, cannabis Sativa, they are totally different, and they exert totally different effects.
-If, like most people, you are confused and aren’t sure about these two oils- no worries.
+Although both of these oils are extracted from the same plant species, cannabis Sativa, they are different and exert different effects.
+If, like most people, you are confused and aren't sure about these two oils- no worries.
 Below is an easy-to-digest scoop that will help you distinguish these oils.

 THC oil can be extracted in various methods, including using a solvent such as butane or ethanol.
 The color of cannabis oil mainly ranges from transparent golden to light brown, and sometimes it may appear tan or black.

 Because weed oil contains very high THC levels, it is mostly illegal, especially so since THC by itself is illegal.
-THC oil is known for triggering a sense of euphoria while treating nausea, pain, and inflammation.
-It is more potent than other cannabis products and can effectively treat medical conditions like chronic pain and cancer.

-How to Take Cannabis Oil?
+How to consume Cannabis oil?

 Taking cannabis oil is a great way of consuming cannabis with its extensive list of potential therapeutic benefits.
 Once you have your cannabis oil, it is now the fun part where you decide how best to consume it.
-While for some, nothing tops the simple pleasure of vaping, the list is big, and keeps growing by the day for those who want to explore other alternatives.
+While for some, nothing tops the simple pleasure of vaping, the list is big and keeps growing by the day for those who want to explore other alternatives.

 Another way you can take cannabis is by taking oil sublingually.
 Here, you place the oil under your tongue with a dropper.
 This is the most effective way to consume cannabis oil as it is absorbed by the mucus membrane directly into the bloodstream.
-This way, the oil doesn’t pass through the stomach, and thus, its bioavailability is increased.
-Increased bioavailability means that your body will absorb most of the cannabis oil compounds (70%) than it would with other consumption methods.
+This way, the oil doesn't pass through the stomach, and thus, its bioavailability is increased.
+Increased bioavailability means that your body will absorb more of the cannabis oil compounds (70%) than it would with other consumption methods.
 The effects of cannabis oil also kick in much faster, within 15-30 minutes of consumption.

 Adding cannabis oil to your food or drink is also another suitable method of consuming it.
 Though this method is effective, it reduces the bioavailability of the oil since it has to pass through the stomach and the liver.
 You will experience the effects of your oil much later, anywhere from 30-90 minutes, depending on the food/drink taken and your body's metabolism.